NautilusTrader

 • Handle account and position updates.

-For implementing a custom adapter, see the Adapter Developer Guide.
+For building a custom adapter, see the Adapter Developer Guide.